moinul-hossain-dhrubo/Indian-classical-musical-instrument-recognizer/README.md

 # Dataset Preparation

-**Data collection :** Downloaded from DuckDuckGo using each category name. <br/>
+**Data collection :** downloaded images with each category name using the `search_image_ddg()` function from the DuckDuckGo search engine. <br/>
-**DataLoader:** Used fastai DataBlock API to set up the DataLoader. <br/>
+**DataLoader:** Used fastai DataBlock API to set up the DataLoader with 13% validation data. <br/>
 **Data Augmentation:** fastai provides default data augmentation which operates in GPU.
-Details can be found in
+Details can be found in `notebooks/data_prep_training_cleaning_and_inference.ipynb`.

 # Training and Data Cleaning

-**Training:** Fine-tuned a resnet34 model for 2 epochs (5 times) and got upto ~95% accuracy.
+**Training:** Fine-tuned a resnet34 model for 3 epochs (3 times) and 2 epoch(2 times) respectively and got upto ~95% accuracy.

-**Data Cleaning:** This part took the highest time.
-Since the data was collected using a search engine(DuckDuckgo), the images became noisy.
-Also, there were several redundant images.(e.g. I tried to download image the instrument santoor but it appears that santoor is also a beauty product company.
-So those types of images were also been downloaded) .
-I cleaned and updated data using fastai ImageClassifierCleaner, also some of them were manually added and deleted .
-I cleaned the data each time after training or finetuning, except for the last time which was the final iteration of the model.
+**Data Cleaning:** The majority of the time was spent on this.
+The photos became noisy as DuckDuckgo, a search engine, was used to gather the data.
+There were multiple redundant photos as well.(For instance, when I attempted to download the image of the instrument from Santoor, it turned out that there is a company with same name that makes cosmetics.
+Thus, those kinds of pictures were also downloaded).
+Using fastai ImageClassifierCleaner, I updated and cleaned the data.
+I also manually added and removed a few records.
+With the exception of the last instance, which was the model's final iteration, I cleaned the data after training or fine-tuning each time.

 # Model Deployment

-I deployed to model to HuggingFace Spaces Gradio App.
+I utilized the HuggingFace Spaces Gradio App to deploy the model.
 The implementation can be found in deployment folder or [here].

 # API integration with GitHub Pages

 The deployed model API is integrated [here](https://moinul-hossain-dhrubo.github.io/Indian-classical-musical-instrument-recognizer/) in GitHub Pages Website.
-Implementation and other details can be found in docs folder.
+You may find more information about implementation in the documentation folder.